Dingding-Hu/BPLR-package/README.md

 This package contains the following functions:

--An approximation of the ROC curve and point estimate of the Youden index, cutoff point and AUC (`BPLR`) using different methods (by changing argument `method`)
+- An approximation of the ROC curve and point estimate of the Youden index, cutoff point and AUC (`BPLR`) using different methods (by changing argument `method`)

 # Usage